Byte Author Uploaded Image

 Flaticon Icon

-Go out and use your new skill!
-Strike up a conversation with someone and really hear what they have to say!
+Then go out and use your new skills!
+Strike up a conversation with someone and really hear what they have to say.

 Over time, you might notice a positive difference in your conversations with friends, coworkers, and family!